huaminghuangtw/My-Life-Rules/📜 My Life Rules.md

 Don't seek shortcuts.
 The only shortcut is doing something the right way the first time so that you don’t waste any time on the shortcuts.
+The only "hack" is relentless consistency.
 [If you want to be good, you don't really have a lot of choices.
 It takes what it takes.
 You have to do what you have to do to be successful.](https://m.youtube.com/watch?v=R0CAAlMo3f8) Do what is necessary.
 Do what is required.